syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

     _Figure_ _17_: Application using Grid Control

-12.Perform required valid user-action in the application.
+12. Perform required valid user-action in the application.